dotnet/docs-aspire/docs/database/sql-server-entity-framework-component.md

 ### Configure multiple DbContext connections

-If you want to register more than one `DbContext` with different configuration, you can use `$"Aspire.SqlServer.EntityFrameworkCore.SqlClient:{typeof(TContext).Name}"` configuration section name.
+If you want to register more than one `DbContext` with different configuration, you can use `$"Aspire.Microsoft.EntityFrameworkCore.SqlServer:{typeof(TContext).Name}"` configuration section name.
 The json configuration would look like:

 ```json
 {